BuildingSync/schema/proposals/2018/Rename Root Element.md

 *Note: Multiple options for the name of these elements (Campuses/Campus) have been proposed with the intent of finding the most appropriate term while remaining BEDES compliant.
 The options are:

 	a)Campuses/Campus/
 	b)Premises/PremisesIdentifer/
 	c)Facilities/Facility/

 If you are reviewing, please comment on the preferred version in a comment (enter either 'A,' 'B,' or 'C').

 Steps:

-1. Create an element named ‘BuildingSync’ as a parent of the ‘Audits’ element.
+	1.Create an element named 'BuildingSync' as a parent of the 'Audits' element.
-2. Change the name of the ‘Audits’ and ‘Audit’ elements to ‘Campuses’ and ‘Campus’ (or the chosen term, if different).
+	2.Change the name of the 'Audits' and 'Audit' elements to 'Campuses' and 'Campus' (or the chosen term, if different).
-3. Change the name of the ‘Facilities’ and ‘Facility’ elements to ‘Buildings’ and ‘Building.’
+	3.Change the name of the 'Facilities' and 'Facility' elements to 'Buildings' and 'Building.'
-4. Add the BEDES definition of each BEDES term used as a description of the mentioned elements.
+	4.Add the BEDES definition of each BEDES term used as a description of the mentioned elements.